Leeum Museum of Art

 The Leeum Museum of Art is a museum in Hannam-dong, Yongsan District, Seoul, South Korea.
 It is run by the Samsung Foundation of Culture.
 It is considered one of South Korea's top three private art museums.

 The museum consists of two parts, one of which houses traditional Korean art, the other contemporary art.
 The first part of the museum was designed by Swiss architect Mario Botta and the second part of the museum by French architect Jean Nouvel and Dutch architect Rem Koolhaas.

 Collection

-Museum 1 (M1) houses a collection of traditional Korean art, of which 36 pieces are designated national treasures.
+Museum 1 (M1) houses a collection of traditional Korean art.

-Included in the collection are landscapes and folk paintings, traditional ceramics, and porcelain, such as Celadon and Buncheong, a bluish-green traditional Korean stoneware; 14th-century daggers, crowns, earrings and ornaments; and Buddhist art, sculptures, paintings, and manuscripts.

-Two large geometric volumes, a reverse cone and a simple hexahedral shape, form Museum 1.
-Mario Botta utilized terra cotta bricks on the building's façade.

-The interior of Museum 1 includes a lobby, rotunda, and exhibition spaces.
-The core of the Leeum Museum is the basement lobby created by the reverse cone penetrating the ground.
-Museum 2 and the Samsung Child Education & Culture Center are all connected here.
-Museumgoers begin and end their tours in this area.
-Above the lobby is the white-walled rotunda.
-The exhibition spaces in Museum 1 are hexahedral.
-Visitors begin at the top and walk down, visiting each of the four floors, which house ceramics, swords, jewelry, and other traditional Korean artifacts.

-Museum 2 (M2), designed by Jean Nouvel, features modern and contemporary art from both Korean and foreign artists.
-Many famous artists such as Damien Hirst, Warhol, Rothko, Yves Klein, and Donald Judd have permanent exhibition spaces.
-The basement levels of the museum face the sunken garden and gabion walls.
-The gabion cages are composed of iron and filled with rocks unearthed during the construction process.
-The sunken garden includes birch trees and ferns.
+Museum 2 (M2) houses modern and contemporary art from Korean and foreign artists including Damien Hirst, Andy Warhol, Mark Rothko, Yves Klein, and Donald Judd have permanent exhibition spaces.

-The main exhibition hall makes use of post-tension building techniques to create a completely open space without any supporting posts.